-In addition to the non-native Asian tiger mosquito (Aedes albopictus), which has been established in parts of the Los Angeles basin since at least 2011, vector control districts in Fresno, Madera, Tulare, Kern, San Mateo, Alameda, Los Angeles, Orange, Riverside, San Bernardino and San Diego Counties reported finding populations of the yellow fever mosquito, Aedes aegypti in 2015 (map).
-Both of these species are similar in behavior, in that they are adapted to living around humans and lay their eggs in a wide variety of natural and artificial water containers.
-They are potential vectors of human disease, including dengue virus, which has been on the increase worldwide with a recent outbreak in Hawaii, chikungunya virus, which spread explosively throughout the Caribbean, Central and South America in 2014, and Zika virus, which spread rapidly in South and Central America in 2015.
+In addition to the non-native Asian tiger mosquito (Aedes albopictus), which has been established in parts of the Los Angeles basin since at least 2011, vector control districts in Fresno, Madera, Tulare, Kern, San Mateo, Alameda, Los Angeles, Orange, Riverside, San Bernardino, Imperial and San Diego Counties have reported finding populations of the yellow fever mosquito, Aedes aegypti (see map, below).
+Both of these species are similar in behavior in that they are adapted to living around humans and laying their eggs in a wide variety of natural and artificial water containers.
+They are potential vectors of human disease, including dengue virus, which has been on the increase worldwide, chikungunya virus, which spread explosively throughout the Caribbean, Central and South America in 2014, and Zika virus, which spread rapidly in South and Central America in 2015.
+In addition to numerous travel-related cases and a few reports of sexual transmission, several cases of local mosquitoborne transmission of Zika virus were reported in Florida and Texas during 2016.
 The vector species are known for being difficult to control and causing significant nuisance issues.
 So far, attempts to eradicate these new mosquito populations have met with limited success.

-Recent cases of chikungunya, dengue and Zika diagnosed in travelers returning from the affected areas raise the concern that these mosquitoes may spread these viruses locally in California.
-In 2015 our comprehensive surveillance program did not detect the presence of any non-native mosquito species in Contra Costa County.
-Our technicians will continue to proactively search for them.
+Recent cases of chikungunya, dengue and Zika diagnosed in California residents returning from the affected areas raise the concern that these mosquitoes may spread these viruses locally in California.
+In 2016 our comprehensive surveillance program did not detect the presence of any non-native mosquito species in Contra Costa County, nor have active populations been found in any other Bay Area counties since 2015.
+Our technicians continue to proactively search for them.
 However, since these are very much 'backyard' mosquitoes, it is essential for the public to be vigilant in eliminating any potential mosquito breeding sites on their property, reporting mosquito problems (especially mosquitoes biting during the day) to us, and saving mosquito samples for identification.

-Aedes aegypti and Aedes albopictus Mosquitoes Detection Sites in California, 2011-2015
+Aedes aegypti and Aedes albopictus Mosquitoes in California